Welcome to Our New Leadership Team Members!

 Mariana Lopez Quintanilla

-Mariana Lopez Quintanilla is a native of Venezuela who started her journey in the educational field in 1998 working in early childhood education and academic support for students with ADHD.
-In 2007, she worked with refugees and immigrant communities in Miami-Dade County.
-There she ensured that families understood the educational system and that students received services that supported their academic and social development.
+Mariana Lopez Quintanilla began her career in education in 1998, working in early childhood education and supporting students with ADHD.
+In 2007, she served refugee and immigrant communities in Miami-Dade County, helping families navigate the U.S. education system and ensuring students received the academic and social support they needed to thrive.

 Lupine Reppert

-Lupine is a Central Valley native who has been working in the out-of-school time (OST) field for nearly twenty years.
-She started as a summer camp counselor and later served in various roles at a range of youth development organizations, including LA’s BEST after-school program and the American Camp Association.
-Most recently, Lupine was Vice President of Client Services for Arrowhead Management Company, a fundraising consulting firm responsible for raising millions of dollars for non-profit organizations each year.
-She currently is the Executive Director at the California School-Age Consortium (CalSAC), for which she has served as a staff member for 6 years, and as a volunteer since 2009.
+Lupine is a Central Valley native who has been working in the out-of-school-time (OST) field for over 20 years.
+She began as a summer camp counselor and later held various roles at a range of youth development organizations, including LA’s BEST after-school program and the American Camp Association.
+Most recently, Lupine served as Vice President of Client Services for Arrowhead Management Company, a fundraising consulting firm that raises millions of dollars annually for non-profit organizations.
+Currently, she serves as the Executive Director at the California School-Age Consortium (CalSAC), a position she has held since 2015, following her tenure as a staff member since 2009 and as a volunteer since 2009.
 Lupine has a Bachelor of Arts in English and Music from UCLA and a Master of Public Administration from USC.
-In her free time, you’ll find her outdoors – running, hiking, camping, and kayaking or indoors – swing dancing.
+You’ll find her outdoors in her free time – running, hiking, camping, kayaking, or indoors – swing dancing.

 Harlyn Santos